 Sawatch Range Alpine Backpacking for Girls

-Canoeing: You might be interested in the peaceful waters of the Boundary Waters in Minnesota, where Voyageur Outward Bound School takes students paddling and portaging across the lakes of the great north.
+You might be interested in the peaceful waters of the Boundary Waters in Minnesota, where Voyageur Outward Bound School takes students paddling and portaging across the lakes of the great north.
 If adrenaline is more your cup of tea, then you might want to consider exploring whitewater canoeing, which North Carolina Outward Bound School and Hurricane Island Outward Bound School both specialize in.
 You can expect rapids up to class III on some of our courses.
 You can also expect to learn important communication and teamwork skills as you paddle with a partner while navigating increasingly difficult rapids.
 Check out these courses that feature canoeing:

 West Virginia Dolly Sods Backpacking & Canoeing

-Whitewater Rafting: Colorado Outward Bound and Northwest Outward Bound Schools offer whitewater rafting as part of their choice expeditions.
+Colorado Outward Bound and Northwest Outward Bound Schools offer whitewater rafting as part of their choice expeditions.
 Rafting provides the security of a big boat while working as an entire team to pass through challenging rapids while on expedition through the backcountry.

-Kayaking: If you like water, sun, and sand, why not consider a sea kayaking course?
+If you like water, sun, and sand, why not consider a sea kayaking course?
 You can travel to the tropical climates of southern Florida or the famous pirate hideaways of the Outer Banks of North Carolina.

-Sailing: If the sailor’s life is for you, then look no further than Hurricane Island Outward Bound School, which offers courses on pulling boats, where an entire crew will learn to work together to steer, row and harness the power of the wind to get to the desired destination.
-The whole group will live on one ship, anchoring on different islands off of the coast of Maine during the summer and Florida during the Winter.
+If the sailor’s life is for you, then look no further than Hurricane Island Outward Bound School, which offers courses on pulling boats, where an entire crew will learn to work together to steer, row and harness the power of the wind to get to the desired destination.
+The whole group will live on one ship, anchoring on different islands off the coast of Maine during the summer and Florida during the Winter.

-Mountaineering: Do you like the idea of high alpine travel, volcanoes, glaciers and high elevation?
+Do you like the idea of high alpine travel, volcanoes, glaciers and high elevation?
 Mountaineering is a technical skill that combines aspects of backpacking with technical rope and safety systems of rock climbing.
 Colorado Outward Bound School and Northwest Outward Bound School, located near the Cascades, offer stateside mountaineering programs.
-Internationally, Colorado Outward Bound School travels to Ecuador and North Carolina Outward Bound School also has a long standing program based in the Patagonia region of Argentina.
+Internationally, North Carolina Outward Bound School has a long standing program based in the Patagonia region of Argentina.

 Although mountaineering and rock climbing involve many of the same skill sets, they are two different, yet related, activities.
 Mountaineering can involve vertically climbing up a rock wall, but it can also involve glacier travel, avalanche safety, travel across snow and ice and lastly, ice climbing.
 Pure rock climbing involves ascending steep rock cliffs by using ropes and gear as means of protection.

-Specialty Courses
+Specialty Outward Bound Courses

 If you’re thinking more about specific times of the year or groups of people that you want to expedition with, there are several specialty courses that Outward Bound offers.

-Gap Year and Instructor Development Courses: While our Gap Year or Semester courses focus on ages 18 and up, you don’t have to be in college in order to enroll in these programs.
+While our Gap Year or Semester courses focus on ages 18 and up, you don’t have to be in college in order to enroll in these programs.
 However, if you are enrolled in higher education, we can work with you to get credit for your Outward Bound Semester Course, many of which also include international travel.
-Instructor Development Courses can help prepare you for a career in the outdoor education industry, even if you don’t have a lot of prior experience.
+Outdoor Educator Courses can help prepare you for a career in the outdoor education industry, even if you don’t have a lot of prior experience.
 In some cases, Outward Bound students who complete an Instructor Development Course go on to become Outward Bound Instructors.

-Pathfinder: Pathfinder courses are 30-day expeditions that are geared towards young adults who are trying to figure out what’s next in life.
+Pathfinder courses are 30-day expeditions that are geared towards young adults who are trying to figure out what’s next in life.
 Students on these expeditions benefit from coaching and peer support in order to break through to the next phase of their lives.

 What’s Next?

+Now that you have an idea of the expeditions offered, other questions get much easier to answer.
 If you’d like to talk with an Admissions Advisor, we can help answer any questions you may have about going on course with Outward Bound.
 Give us a call at 866-467-7651 and tell us what expedition most piques your interest.
+Outward Bound Schools across the world strive to educate the whole person so that anyone who comes through our School would continue to live outside of their comfort zone and experience the adventure of living their passion.

 About the Author